xiaoxian9799/newbieWiki/Automate the Boring Stuff with Python.md

 .

 import random
-random.choice(ls_name)     # return a randomly selected item from the list random.shuffle(ls_name)    # reorder the items in a list, return None
+random.choice(ls_name)     # returns a randomly selected item from the list random.shuffle(ls_name)    # reorders the items in a list, returns None
 ```

 | Augmented Assignment Operator |